 Alzheimer’s disease causes loss of memory and severe cognitive illness.
-According to the Alzheimer’s Association, an estimated 5.8 million Americans are living with Alzheimer’s disease, and more than 16 million Americans care for a loved one with Alzheimer’s or other forms of dementia.
+According to the Alzheimer’s Association, more than 6 million Americans are living with Alzheimer’s disease, and more than 16 million Americans care for a loved one with Alzheimer’s or other forms of dementia.

 Persons living with Alzheimer’s disease and their caregivers can experience a high degree of stress due to the many challenges of this condition.
 There are a variety of approaches and caregiving resources available to help families navigate these difficult circumstances.